Saturday, 9 September – Friday, 15 September 2023

 Day 5 – Prades to Cerbère – 90km / 800m

-With the Mediterranean almost within touching distance, Day 5 has a real final stage of the Tour de France feel to it.
-With two final Cols to tick off, the Col Saint Pierre (185m) and Col de Ternere (233m).
+With the Mediterranean almost within touching distance, Day 5 has a real final stage of the Tour de France feel to it, with two final Cols to tick off, the Col Saint Pierre (185m) and Col de Ternere (233m).
 Both are Cols in name but most riders don’t realise they have passed over them.
 The first 60km fly by with riders enjoying the net altitude loss and fine roads en route to Argelès-sur-Mer.
 This is where the route hits the coast.
 From here the finish line is a tantalising 30km away.
-However be aware that the final section is not to be underestimated.
-With the coast road following a seemingly never ending series of ups and downs and twists and turns en route to Cerbère.
-Finally, we have made it to official finish point at the La Dorade hotel/restaurant.
+However, be aware that the final section is not to be underestimated.
+With the coast road following a seemingly never-ending series of ups and downs and twists and turns en route to Cerbère.
+Finally, we have made it to the official finish point at the La Dorade hotel/restaurant.

 *Dates may vary depending on flight availability.

 **Please read our Terms and Conditions for this trip.
 All participants of the trip must sign our waiver before taking on Le Raid Pyrénéen’ challenge.